-Under this theme, ASM faculty and students will collaborate with NOAA staff and stakeholders to perform timely and usable research designed to directly support the following WRN Roadmap objectives: “reduced loss of life, property, and disruption from high-impact events; and improved freshwater resource management.”
-Research under this theme will be interdisciplinary and range from studies to support improvement of convective-scale guidance to increase lead times and reduce false alarm rates for warnings and forecasts to studies by social scientists to understand user decision-making needs and communicating relevant forecast confidence and risk information.
+Under this theme, NCAS-M faculty and students will collaborate with NOAA staff and stakeholders to perform timely and usable research designed to directly support the following WRN Roadmap objectives: “reduced loss of life, property, and disruption from high-impact events; and improved freshwater resource management.”
+Research under this theme will be interdisciplinary and range from studies to support the improvement of convective-scale guidance to increase lead times and reduce false alarm rates for warnings and forecasts to studies by social scientists to understand user decision-making needs and communicating relevant forecast confidence and risk information.

 Focus Area 1: Process-level Understanding and Enhanced Modeling Capabilities